-Within the AD system of males, progesterone decreases the Mn SOD activity just as it does in females, but at the same time increases the CAT activity (but not the activity of GSH-Px as in females), which removes the excess $\rm H_2O_2$.
+Within the AD system of a male, P decreases the Mn SOD activity just as it does in females, but at the same time increases the CAT activity (and not the activity of GSH-Px, as in females), which removes the excess H_2O_2 .
 Progesterone does not influence other enzymes in the AD system in the brain of male animals.
-On the other hand, EB has the same effect on the Mn SOD and CAT activity as does progesterone, but it also causes a significant suppression of the enzymes of the GSH redox cycle, which similarly to the situation in females increases the probability of excess $\rm H_2O_2$ formation.
+On the other hand, EB has the same effect on the Mn SOD and CAT activity as does P, but it also causes a significant suppression of the enzymes of the GSH redox cycle, which similarly to the situation in females increases the probability of the formation of excess H_2O_2 .

-The difference in effects of progesterone and EB on the activity of the mitochondrial and cytosolic SOD has raised the question of the possible site of ovarian steroid action in the control of the activity of the observed enzymes (Pajović et al. 1994a).
-We attempted to find the answer in an experiment on isolated synaptosomal fraction because synaptosomes isolated from nerve are rich in mitochondria (Alnaes Rahamimoff 1975, Pajović et al. 1994b) which are the site of the intensive oxidative processes (Turrens 2003).
-We assumed and later confirmed that the inhibitory effect of studied hormones on the SOD activity will be more pronounced in the synaptosomal fraction in comparison to the effect observed in the homogenate of the whole brain.
-In these experiments on the isolated synaptosomal fraction from the whole brain of a female rat we have demonstrated that the above mentioned dependency applies not only to the Mn SOD but also to the cytosolic SOD, CuZn SOD.
-During these experiments we found that both ovarian hormones suppress the Mn SOD activity and they have a significant synergistic effect on this enzymatic activity.
-In the same way, EB modulates the activity of the cytosolic SOD.
-Progesterone has no influence on the CuZn SOD activity if it is used on its own, but modulates CuZn SOD activity only in animals previously treated with EB.
-This effect of the EB is analogue to the well-known "priming" effect (Thornton et al 1986, Jones et al. 1987) and shows that this hormone is a regulatory factor of progesterone action in the case of AD enzyme activity in the CNS of female rats as well.
-Considering that the suppressing effect of the ovarian steroids in the purified synaptosomal fraction, rich in mitochondria, on both mitochondrial and cytosolic SOD is very pronounced, it is reasonable to assume that the mitochondria is an important site of action, not only for glucocorticoids (Demonacos et al. 1993), but also for ovarian steroids (Pajović et al.1994b, Duckles et al. 2006, Duckles and Krause 2007).
+The difference in effects of P and EB on the activity of the mitochondrial and cytosolic SOD that has been observed during this study has raised the question of the possible site of ovarian steroid action in the control of the activity of the observed enzymes (Pajović et al. 1994a).
+We attempted to find the answer in an experiment on an isolated synaptosomal fraction as synaptosomes, isolated nerve endings are rich in mitochondria (Alnaes and Rahamimoff 1975, Pajović et al. 1994b) the site of the intensive oxidative processes (Turrens 2003).
+We assumed, as was later confirmed, that the inhibitory effect of the observed hormones on the SOD activity will be more pronounced in the synaptosomal fraction in comparison to the effect observed in the homogenate of the whole brain.
+In these experiments on the isolated synaptosomal fraction of the whole brain of a female rat we have demonstrated that the mentioned dependency applies not only to the Mn SOD but to the cytosolic SOD, CuZn SOD as well.
+During these experiments we found that both ovarian hormones suppress the Mn SOD activity, as well as that they show a significant synergistic effect on the said enzymatic activity.
+In the same way, EB modulates the activity of the cytosolic SOD, while P has no influence on the CuZn SOD activity if it is used on its own, but only if it is used on animals who have previously been treated with EB.
+This effect of the EB is analogue to the well know "priming" effect (Thornton et al 1986, Jones et al. 1987) and shows that this hormone is a regulatory factor in the P action in the case of AD enzyme activity in the CNS of female rats as well.
+Considering that our results show that the suppressing effect of the ovarian steroids in the purified synaptosomal fraction, rich in mitochondria, on both mitochondrial and cytosolic SOD is very pronounced it is reasonable to assume that the mitochondria is an important site of action, not only for glucocorticoids (Demonacos et al. 1993), but for ovarian steroids as well (Pajović et al.1994b, Duckles et al. 2006, Duckles and Krause 2007).